Blue schemes, semiring schemes, and relative schemes after To\"en and Vaqui\'e: Introduction

-The usual definition of a scheme is as a locally ringed space that is locally isomorphic to spectra of rings, and the topology on the spectrum of a ring is defined in terms of localizations of this ring.
-Alternatively, the Yoneda embedding identifies a scheme $X$ with its functor of points $h_X=\Hom(\Spec(\blanc),X)$, which is a sheaf on the category of rings endowed with the Zariski topology.
-Open immersions can be characterized in terms of flat epimorphisms of finite presentation of rings.
-This makes it possible to describe schemes in a completely functorial language as sheaves on the Zariski site of rings with a open covering by affine schemes $\Hom(B_i,\blanc)$ where $B_i$ are rings, see Demazure and Gabriel's book \cite{Demazure-Gabriel70}.
+Usually a scheme is defined as a locally ringed space that is locally isomorphic to the spectra of rings.
+Alternatively, the Yoneda embedding identifies a scheme $X$ with its functor of points, which is a sheaf on the big Zariski site for rings.
+This makes it possible to describe schemes in a completely functorial language as locally representable sheaves on the big Zariski site; see Demazure and Gabriel's book \cite{Demazure-Gabriel70}.

 To\"en and Vaqui\'e generalize in \cite{Toen-Vaquie09} this functorial viewpoint from rings, which are commutative monoids in $\Z$-modules, to commutative monoids in any complete and cocomplete closed symmetric monoidal category $\cC$.
-This yields the notion of a scheme relative to $\cC$ as a sheaf on the Zariski site of commutative monoids in $\cC$ that can be covered by affines.
+This yields the notion of a scheme relative to $\cC$ as a locally representable sheaf on the big Zariski site for commutative monoids in $\cC$.

-This yields, in particular, the notion of an $\Fun$-scheme as a scheme relative to sets together with the Cartesian product.
-Vezzani shows in \cite{Vezzani12} that taking the functor of points establishes an equivalence between monoidal schemes, aka, $\Fun$-schemes in the sense of Deitmar (\cite{Deitmar05}), and $\Fun$-schemes in To\"en and Vaqui\'e's sense.
+This produces, in particular, the notion of an $\Fun$-scheme as a scheme relative to sets together with the Cartesian product.
+Vezzani shows in \cite{Vezzani12} that taking the functor of points establishes an equivalence between monoidal schemes, aka, $\Fun$-schemes in Deitmar's sense (\cite{Deitmar05}), and $\Fun$-schemes in To\"en and Vaqui\'e's sense.

-The purpose of this text is to extend these equivalences of usual and monoidal schemes with schemes relative to $\Z$-modules and sets,\footnote{To be precise, we consider pointed sets in this text, cf.\ Remark \ref{rem: usual and monoidal schemes}.} respectively, to a comparison of the category $\Sch_\Fun$ of blue schemes and the category $\Sch_\Fun^\rel$ of schemes relative to blue $\Fun$-modules, or, for short, relative schemes.
-This is no longer an equivalence of categories, but it turns out that $\Sch_\Fun$ and $\Sch_\Fun^\rel$ are different, and that the functor of points $h_X$ of a blue scheme $X$ is in general not a relative scheme.

-The reason for this digression lies in the fact that the geometrical approach via prime spectra and topological coverings endows the category $\bp$ of blueprints with a finer Grothendieck topology than To\"en and Vaqui\'e's functorial approach via flat descend does.
-While for every blueprint $B$, the functor $h_B=\Hom(B,\blanc)$ is a sheaf for the latter site, it is, in general, not a sheaf for the former site.
-The sheafification of $h_B$ leads to an idempotent endofunctor $\Gamma:\bp\to\bp$ together with a functorial blueprint morphisms $\sigma:B\to\Gamma B$, which is called the globalization.
-This means that the restriction of $\Gamma$ to its image $\Gamma\bp$, the subcategory of global blueprints, is isomorphic to the identity functor of $\Gamma\bp$, and that the category of affine blue schemes is anti-equivalent to $\Gamma\bp$.
-Therefore, it is more accurate to view blue schemes as functors on $\Gamma\bp$.